 The Outback Highway Development Council Inc (OHDC Inc) has been in existence since 1997, working on the development of the Outback Way.
 In this time, the OHDC Inc. has finalised the expenditure of $20million provided by Roads to Recovery strategic component, which has been matched by state and local governments.
 The upgrade that has been started with these funds includes, taking sections of road 5 feet below ground level to a grade 3 formed road, and lifting and sealing flood prone areas in the channel country in western Queensland- a total of 170km.

-To finish the 1700km upgrade of the Outback Way to 7m sealed road, $512 million is required over 10 years, to be matched by State & Local governments.
+In 2014, the Australian Government provided matching funding from NT, Qld & WA totalling $75million to seal and upgarde the Outback Way.
+220km will be selaed with this funding.
+Currently 1500km needs sealling.
 The Main Roads/ Infrastructure departments in each state and Territory have jointly identified the next priority sections, based on what section, if improved, would enhance connectivity.

 The Outback Way is contributing to the economic and social well being of inland and isolated communities-